jidiai/GRF_MARL/docs/source/handbooks/intro.rst

 Introduction
 ============

-This repo provides a simple, distributed and asynchronous multi-agent reinforcement learning framework for the `Google Research Football <https://github.com/google-research/football>`_ environment, along with research tools and results for benchmarking.
+This repository provides a simple, distributed and asynchronous multi-agent reinforcement learning framework for the `Google Research Football <https://github.com/google-research/football>`_ environment, along with research tools and results for benchmarking.
 In particular, it includes: